YottaDB/YDBDoc/ProgGuide/commands.rst

 .. parsed-literal::
    W[RITE][:tvexpr] expr\|\*intexpr\|fcc[,...]

-* The optional truth-valued expression immediately following the command is a command postconditional that controls whether or not YottaDB/GT.M executes the command.
+* The optional truth-valued expression immediately following the command is a command postconditional that controls whether or not YottaDB executes the command.
 * An expression argument supplies the text of a WRITE.
 * When a WRITE argument consists of a leading asterisk (*) followed by an integer expression, WRITE outputs one ASCII character associated with the ASCII code specified by the integer evaluation of the expression.
 * WRITE arguments may also be format control characters; format control characters modify the position of a virtual cursor: an exclamation point (!) produces a new line, a number-sign (#) produces a new page and a question-mark (?) followed by an expression moves the virtual cursor to the column specified by the integer evaluation of the expression provided that the virtual cursor is to the "left" of the specified column; if the virtual cursor is not to the left of the specified column, then the text is printed at the current cursor position.
 * An indirection operator and an expression atom evaluating to a list of one or more WRITE arguments form a legal argument for a WRITE.
 * In the UTF-8 mode, the WRITE command uses the character set specified on the device OPEN as the character encoding of the output device.
-If character set specifies "M" or "UTF-8", YottaDB/GT.M WRITEs the data with no transformation.
+If character set specifies "M" or "UTF-8", YottaDB WRITEs the data with no transformation.
 If character set specifies "UTF-16", "UTF-16LE" or "UTF-16BE", the data is assumed to be encoded in UTF-8 and WRITE transforms it to the character encoding specified by character set device parameter.
 * If a WRITE command encounters an illegal character in UTF-8 mode, it produces a run-time error irrespective of the setting of VIEW "BADCHAR".

 -----------------------
 Xecute
 -----------------------

-The XECUTE command makes an entry in the YottaDB/GT.M invocation stack and executes the argument as YottaDB/GT.M code.
+The XECUTE command makes an entry in the YottaDB invocation stack and executes the argument as YottaDB code.

 The format of the XECUTE command is:

 .. parsed-literal::
    X[ECUTE]:tvexpr expr[:tvexpr][,...]

-* The optional truth-valued expression immediately following the command is a command postconditional that controls whether or not YottaDB/GT.M executes the command.
+* The optional truth-valued expression immediately following the command is a command postconditional that controls whether or not YottaDB executes the command.
-* The required expression specifies a fragment of YottaDB/GT.M source code.
+* The required expression specifies a fragment of YottaDB source code.
 The maximum length of the expression is 8192 bytes.
-* The optional truth-valued expression immediately following the argument expression specifies the argument postconditional and controls whether YottaDB/GT.M performs an XECUTE with that argument.
+* The optional truth-valued expression immediately following the argument expression specifies the argument postconditional and controls whether YottaDB performs an XECUTE with that argument.
 * An indirection operator and an expression atom evaluating to a list of one or more XECUTE arguments form a legal argument for an XECUTE.
 * Run-time errors from indirection or XECUTEs maintain $STATUS and $ZSTATUS related information and cause normal error handling but do not provide compiler supplied information on the location of any error within the code fragment.

 An explicit or implicit QUIT within the scope of the XECUTE, but not within the scope of any closer DO, FOR, XECUTE or extrinsic, returns execution to the instruction following the calling point.
 This may be the next XECUTE argument or another command.
-At the end of the code specified by the XECUTE argument expression, YottaDB/GT.M performs an implicit QUIT.
+At the end of the code specified by the XECUTE argument expression, YottaDB performs an implicit QUIT.

-Because XECUTE causes run-time compilation in YottaDB/GT.M, and because it tends to obscure code, use XECUTE only when other approaches clearly do not meet your particular requirement.
+Because XECUTE causes run-time compilation in YottaDB, and because it tends to obscure code, use XECUTE only when other approaches clearly do not meet your particular requirement.

-YottaDB/GT.M compiles XECUTE <literal> at compile time when the literal is valid YottaDB/GT.M code that has minimal impact on the M virtual machine.
+YottaDB compiles XECUTE <literal> at compile time when the literal is valid YottaDB code that has minimal impact on the M virtual machine.
 An XECUTE literal containing GOTO, NEW, QUIT, (nested) XECUTE and indirection can't be precompiled because of the interaction of those features with the stack architecture of the M virtual machine.
 Precompiled XECUTE literals do not show up in $STATCK() as having a separate stack level, but rather "disappear" into the stack level of the original XECUTE.
 Please observe the following cautions:

-* ensure you compile with the same YottaDB/GT.M version, $gtm_chset, $gtm_local_collate, $gtm_patnumeric, $gtm_pattern_file and $gtm_pattern_table values (or lack thereof) as those used to run your application.
+* ensure you compile with the same YottaDB version, $gtm_chset, $gtm_local_collate, $gtm_patnumeric, $gtm_pattern_file and $gtm_pattern_table values (or lack thereof) as those used to run your application.
 * If the application changes the run time values controlled by those environment variables, use variable operands or indirection, rather than literals for operands with pattern match (?) or sorts-after (]]).

 Note that indirection almost always performs better than an XECUTE that can't be precompiled.
 Note also that adding a QUIT at the end of an XECUTE that does not contain a FOR will leave it for run time compilation.